A little more about me…

 I write and coach from home, surrounded by chickens, ducks, garden soil, and whatever project I’ve taken on.
 Some days, the laundry doesn’t make it out of the basket—but there’s too much life to live to worry about perfect systems.

-Here on the other side of healing, we do our best to live it fully.
+Here on the other side of healing, we do our best to live it fully, mess and all.